abseil/abseil.github.io/community/index.md

 ### Contribute on Github

-Abseil aims to be a robust and active codebase.
-We are always looking for active contributors to Abseil.
-Here are a few areas where we would love community contribution.
+We welcome community contributions.
 Be sure to follow our
-<a href="{{ site.baseurl }}/community/contribute">community addition guidelines</a>.
+<a href="https://github.com/abseil/abseil-cpp/blob/master/CONTRIBUTING.md" target="_blank">community addition guidelines</a>.

 ### Mailing List